The new EU Anti-Money Laundering Package is in place

-In January 2024, the European Union took a decisive step in the fight against money laundering: agreement was reached on the EU-wide anti-money laundering (AML) package.
-This package represents a change in the regulatory architecture of money laundering compliance in Europe and is a response to the previous challenges and inconsistencies in the regulations in the member states.
+In January 2024, the European Union took a decisive step in the fight against money laundering: an agreement was reached on the EU-wide Anti-Money Laundering (AML) Package.
+This package marks a major shift in the regulatory architecture of AML compliance in Europe and serves as a response to the previous challenges and inconsistencies in how AML rules have been implemented across Member States.

-Until now, the regulations at European level were based on EU money laundering directives, which then had to be transposed into national law in the individual member states.
-These processes often took a long time and sometimes led to considerable differences between countries in the implementation of the directive's regulations.
-In addition to a 6th EU Money Laundering Directive, the new AML package introduces an EU Money Laundering Regulation, which covers key areas of regulation.
-As a regulation, it is directly applicable in the member states in the same way.
+Until now, the regulations at the European level were based on EU Anti-Money Laundering Directives, which had to be transposed into national law by each Member State.
+These processes were often lengthy and led to significant differences in how the directives were implemented across countries.
+With the new AML package, in addition to a 6th EU Anti-Money Laundering Directive, a directly applicable EU Anti-Money Laundering Regulation is being introduced, covering key regulatory areas.
+As a regulation, it will be directly applicable in all Member States in the same way.

 Latest news